-The annual meeting of stockholders of Mitek Systems, Inc. will be held at 9:00 a.m., local time, on Wednesday, March 4, 2020, at Mitek Systems, Inc. 600 B. Street.
+The annual meeting of stockholders of Mitek Systems, Inc. will be held at 9:00 a.m., local time, on Wednesday, September 20, 2023, at Mitek Systems, Inc. 600 B. Street.
 Suite 100, San Diego, California 92101, for the following purposes:

-- 1. To elect the following seven directors to serve until our 2020 annual meeting of stockholders and until their respective successors have been elected and qualified: William K. "Bill" Aulet, Scipio "Max" Carnecchia, James C. Hale, Bruce E. Hansen, Alex W. "Pete" Hart; Jane J. Thompson, and Donna C. Wells; - 2.
-To approve the Mitek Systems, Inc. 2020 Incentive Plan; - 3 .
-To ratify the selection of Mayer Hoffman McCann P.C. as our independent registered public accounting firm for the fiscal year ending September 30, 2020; - 4.
-To approve, on an advisory (non-binding) basis, the compensation of our named executive officers as presented in the Proxy Statement accompanying this notice; and - 5.
+- 1. To elect the following seven directors to serve until our 2024 annual meeting of stockholders and until their respective successors have been elected and qualified: Scipio "Max" Carnecchia, Scott Carter, Rahul Gupta, James C. Hale, Susan Repo, Kimberly S. Stevenson, and Donna C. Wells; - 2.
+To approve the amendment and restatement of the Mitek Systems, Inc. 2020 Incentive Plan to increase the number of shares reserved for issuance thereunder by 5,108,000 shares; - 3.
+To approve the amendment to our Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation; and - 4.
+To ratify the appointment of BDO USA, P.A. as our independent registered public accounting firm for the fiscal year ending September 30, 2023; - 5.
+To approve, on an advisory (non-binding) basis, the compensation of our named executive officers as presented in the Proxy Statement accompanying this notice; - 6.
+To approve, on an advisory (non-binding) basis, the frequency of future advisory stockholder votes on the compensation of our named executive officers; - 7.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.